Ex-Vatican treasurer Pell makes final appeal to overturn sex offense convictions

 By a 2-1 majority, the Court of Appeal in August ruled that “it was open to the jury to be satisfied beyond reasonable doubt that Cardinal Pell was guilty of the offences charged”, with the majority finding Pell’s accuser was not a liar or a fantasist.

-Pell’s lawyers have appealed that decision on two grounds tied to whether it was possible for Pell to have committed the offences in light of all the activity that typically went on after mass in the area of the cathedral where they were said to have occurred.
+Pell’s lawyers have appealed that decision on two grounds tied to whether it was possible for Pell to have committed the offenses in light of all the activity that typically went on after mass in the area of the cathedral where they were said to have occurred.

 “The majority erred by finding that their belief in the complainant required the applicant (Pell) to establish that the offending was impossible in order to raise and leave a doubt”, Pell’s lawyers said in the filing to the High Court.